Geography Intent and Implementation

 Geography is taught, as a subject which allows the children to learn about a specific area in some depth.
 We teach geography in a planned, coherent way which is sequenced logically, ensuring that children learn and remember a rich body of geographical knowledge and acquire progressive geographical skills.
 Geographical skills are covered in depth over a two-year learning block, each block builds on the previous one.
 We provide a range of motivating experiences to engage our learners which include outdoor learning in the school’s grounds, fieldwork trips, class trips, and residentials in year 2 to Nell Bank, year 4 to Robinwood and Year 6 to London.

 In Key Stage 1, the children learn about local and national geography, acquiring basic map reading skills, learning what a city is, weather monitoring and exploring their local environment.
 In Key Stage 2, we expand to international geography and delve deeper into human and physical geography.
 Children will learn about geographical processes such as how mountains are formed, the journey of a river and the water cycle.
 Year 4’s residential includes geography fieldwork using GPS.
-In geography, as in other subjects, pupils have wide opportunities to apply and practise their reading and writing.
+In geography, as in other subjects, pupils have wide opportunities to apply and practice their reading and writing.